steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 The result is `FSDataOutputStream`, which through its operations may generate new filesystem states with updated values of `FS.Files[p]`

+#### Implementation Notes

-* S3N, Swift and other Object Stores do not currently change the FS state until the output stream `close()` operation is completed.
+* S3N, Swift and potentially other Object Stores do not currently change the FS state until the output stream `close()` operation is completed.
 This MAY be a bug, as it allows >1 client to create a file with overwrite=false, and potentially confuse file/directory logic

-* Local FS raises a `FileNotFoundException` when trying to create a file over a directory, hence it is is listed as a possible exception to raise in this situation.
+* The Local Filesystem raises a `FileNotFoundException` when trying to create a file over a directory, hence it is is listed as an exception that MAY be raised when this precondition fails.

 * Not covered: symlinks.
 The resolved path of the symlink is used as the final path argument to the `create()` operation